2 June Movement: Arrests and escapes

 Throughout the course of the organization's history, several notable arrests resulted in the imprisonment of 2 June Movement members.

 Associate Till Meyer was taken into custody after a 29 March 1972 shooting in Bielefeld at which no one was wounded.
 By December, he was convicted of the attempted murder of a policeman, and imprisoned for three years.

-On 19 April 1972 four hundred police raid the "Georg von Rauch House", a commune in Kreuzberg.
+On 19 April 1972 four hundred police raid the Georg von Rauch Haus.
 Evidence related to recent bombings were discovered, but members of the 2 June Movement who had been living there were elsewhere at the time of the raid.
 Twenty-seven people were taken in for questioning.

 Later that June, Bernhard Braun was discovered and arrested for his activity in violent attacks, along with Red Army Faction member Brigitte Mohnhaupt.

 In 1973, 2 June Movement member Gabi Kröcher-Tiedemann was arrested after shooting a policeman and sentenced to eight years in prison.
 She was set free in 1975 as a part of the bargain in the Peter Lorenz kidnapping.

 Within a few months of each other in late 1973, Inge Viett and Till Meyer escaped from prison.

 Kidnapping of Peter Lorenz

 Three days before mayoral election in West Berlin in 1975, candidate Peter Lorenz of the Christian Democratic Union party was kidnapped by 2 June Movement members.
 Lorenz was cornered while on the road, and was thrown into another vehicle after his driver was knocked unconscious from the vehicle collision involving the kidnappers.
 In an effort to free several imprisoned Red Army Faction and 2 June Movement affiliates, the extremists publicized a photo which showed Lorenz with a sign around his neck that read "Peter Lorenz, prisoner of the 2nd June Movement".
 The photo also contained a message that demanded the release of Gabriele Kröcher-Tiedemann, Horst Mahler, Ingrid Siepmann, Rolf Heissler, Rolf Pohle, and Verena Becker from prison.
 Along with the release of these members, 2 June Movement also demanded that a jet be provided to fly the radicals out to Aden located in South Yemen, and 9,000 German marks should be given to the 2 June Movement.
 The West German government met their demands, releasing all but Horst Mahler, who did not want to be set free.
 On 5 March 1975 Peter Lorenz was released at midnight, six hours after the West German Government had fulfilled the demands made by his abductors.
-He was dropped off in Wilmersdorf district, walked to a telephone booth, and called his wife, Marianne, to tell her that their six‐day ordeal was over.
+He was dropped off in Wilmersdorf district, walked to a telephone booth, and called his wife, Marianne, to tell her that their six-day ordeal was over.